Halocarpus bidwillii

 Halocarpus bidwillii, commonly known as the mountain pine or bog pine, is a species of conifer in the family Podocarpaceae.
-It is endemic to New Zealand.
+It is endemic to New Zealand and can be found throughout the North and South Islands.

 It is an evergreen shrub favouring both bogs and dry stony ground, seldom growing to more than 3.5 m high.
 The leaves are scale-like on adult plants, 1–2 mm long, arranged spirally on the shoots; young seedlings and occasional shoots on older plants have soft strap-like leaves 5–10 mm and 1–1.5 mm broad.
 The seed cones are highly modified, berry-like, with a white aril surrounding the single 2–3 mm long seed.